benhartdev/freecodecamp/Certif - Responsive Web Design/Project 4 Landing page/README.md

 9. - ✅ The #email input field should have placeholder text to let users know what the field is for
 10. - ✅ The #email input field uses HTML5 validation to confirm that the entered text is an email address
 11. - ✅ Within the form, there is a submit input with a corresponding id="submit"
-12. - ✅ When you click the #submit element, the email is submitted to a static page (use this mock URL: https://www.freecodecamp.com/email-submit)
+12. - ✅ When you click the #submit element, the email is submitted to a static page
 13. - ✅ The navbar should always be at the top of the viewport
 14. - ✅ Your product landing page should have at least one media query
 15. - ✅ Your product landing page should utilize CSS flexbox at least once